You can use this service if you’ve been sent a Simple Assessment letter by HM Revenue and Customs (HMRC).

 Making more than one card payment

-You don’t have to pay everything at once, as long as you pay in full by the deadline.
+You do not have to pay everything at once, as long as you pay in full by the deadline.

 HMRC will limit the number of times you can use a credit or debit card within a certain time to pay your tax.

-There isn’t a set limit - it depends on HMRC’s view of what’s reasonable based on payment card industry standards and guidance.
+There is not a set limit - it depends on HMRC’s view of what’s reasonable based on payment card industry standards and guidance.

 You can pay by cheque through the post.
 Make the cheque payable to ‘HM Revenue and Customs only’ and send it to: